 Benefits include the use of our clubhouse in London, and the opportunity to visit over 100 reciprocal clubs around the world.
 ROSL members are also invited to attend a wide variety of events including tastings, dinners, cultural outings, concerts and art exhibitions.

-Full membership is open to nationals of the UK and Commonwealth countries.
-Affiliate membership is open to citizens of all other countries.
-Only full members are granted the right to vote at the Annual General Meeting.
+Membership is open to all.
+Only nationals of the UK and Commonwealth countries are granted the right to vote at the Annual General Meeting.
+All other membership benefits are available to all members (apart from branch members).

 Individual applicants must be proposed and seconded, however, members of certain organisations (for example, the Royal Academy or the Arts Society) are exempt from this process.
 To check whether you qualify for organisational membership please click here.